2.1 Strategy and management

 - fair outcomes for our members and customers

-2.1.5 Review of performance in the light of the Group's strategy, objectives, business plans and budgets and ensuring that any necessary corrective action is taken, including review of the Board Performance Pack.
+2.1.6 Review of performance in the light of Nationwide's strategy, objectives, business plans and budgets and ensuring that any necessary corrective action is taken, including review of the Business Performance Pack.

-2.1.6 Any extension of the Group's activities into new business or new geographic areas.
+2.1.8 Any extension of Nationwide's activities into new business or new geographic areas.

-2.1.7 Any decision to cease to operate all or any part of the Group's business which would have a Major impact on the Group.
+2.1.9 Any decision to cease to operate all or any part of Nationwide's business which would have a Major impact on Nationwide.

 2.2 Structure, capital and funding

-2.2.2 Subject to paragraph 2.2.1, changes relating to the Group's capital structure including capital raising activity, except individual capital raising transactions which are below £100 million and not part of a wider capital raising programme, which transactions can be approved by the Chief Executive and Group Finance Director jointly.
+2.2.2 Subject to paragraph 2.2.1, changes relating to Nationwide's capital structure including capital raising activity, except individual capital raising transactions which are below £100 million and not part of a wider capital raising programme, which transactions can be approved by the Chief Executive Officer and the Chief Financial Officer jointly.

-2.2.3 Subject to paragraph 2.2.1, any capital redemptions, except those below £200 million which are included in the Corporate Plan and where the redemption does not breach any Board risk appetite trigger, such transactions can be approved by the Board Risk Committee.
+2.2.3 Subject to paragraph 2.2.1, any capital redemptions, except those below £200 million which are included in the Society Plan and where the redemption does not breach any Board risk appetite trigger, which transactions can be approved by the Board Risk Committee.

-2.2.4 Changes to the Group's corporate structure including any merger or creation, acquisition or disposal of any subsidiary or associated company, or of any significant business operation, or any other initiative which has significant strategic implications for the Group, except that in the event that the Society is invited to rescue another society or other financial institution by way of merger or acquisition and it is not practical to convene a Board meeting, the Emergency Powers Committee shall have power to agree such merger or acquisition on behalf of the Board.
+2.2.4 Changes to Nationwide's corporate structure including any merger or creation, acquisition or disposal of any subsidiary or associated company, or of any significant business operation, or any other initiative which has significant strategic implications for Nationwide, except that in the event that the Society is invited to rescue another society or other financial institution by way of merger or acquisition and it is not practical to convene a Board meeting, the Emergency Powers Committee shall have power to agree such merger or acquisition on behalf of the Board.

 2.2.5 Any acquisition, disposal or securitisation of trading assets or liabilities with a gross book value in excess of £1billion or where there is an unbudgeted loss arising in excess of £50 million.